PaulWondel/HRO-Related/README.md

     Bestanden bewerken
     Als je nieuwe bestanden toevoegd gebruik:

     git add "<filename>"
     git commit -m "<message or description>" -- <pathfile ex.: path/to/my/file.txt>
     git push --set-upstream origin master

+    Navigeren
+    use "tab"-key to select folders or files cd path/to/file.txt (to go to files or folders) cd .. (to get out of a folder)